The boulder with the inscription

 The crowds gathered excited over the prospect of witnessing the fight.
 James Merry appeared wearing a homemade matador outfit.
 The crowds cheered for him.
 He entered the pasture and the bull started at him; they wrestled and James Merry was the victor.
 Throughout the summer, they watched and witnessed James put the bull on the ground.
 All this time the bull was growing and it was becoming more difficult for James.
 The crowds began to diminish since James was winning every match and there was no sport in this.

 Over the winter, the bull grew and grew.
-Eventually, the summer arrived and John said the matches would resume.
-The crowd arrived and as John faced this now three year old bull they realized that he was not going to win the match.
+Eventually, the summer arrived and James said the matches would resume.
+The crowd arrived and as James faced this now three year old bull they realized that he was not going to win the match.
 Some of his friends had to rescue him from the bull.
-John was devastated and decided he was going to have to figure out a way to save face and decided to return to the pasture.
+James was devastated and decided he was going to have to figure out a way to save face and decided to return to the pasture.

 The evening arrived and his wife began to wonder where he might be.
 She asked the neighbors and they decided that he must have returned to the pasture.
 They went to investigate and what did they find but his bloody body and the bull grazing about 20 feet away.
 The evidence suggested that the bull had thrown him against the rocks many times since they were covered with blood.